What laws apply to the collection and use of individuals’ personal information?

 One key exception to the requirement of consent relates to personal data that’s collected, used and/or disclosed in the context of employment.
-Consent is not necessary when “the personal data is collected by the individual’s employer and the collection is reasonable for the purpose of managing or terminating an employment relationship between the organisation and the individual; or, (2) entering into an employment relationship with the individual or appointing the individual to an office (PDPA).
+Consent is not necessary when the personal data is collected by the individual’s employer and the collection is reasonable for the purpose of: (1) managing or terminating an employment relationship between the organization and the individual; or, (2) entering into an employment relationship with the individual or appointing the individual to an office (PDPA).
 Even when consent is not required, employees must still be notified of the purpose of the collection, use, and/or disclosure.

 Employers should take note that in terms of the obligation to protect personal data, the more sensitive the data, the greater the need to ensure that employee data is secured.
 For example, it would be reasonable to expect a greater level of security for highly confidential employee appraisals as compared to more general information about the projects an employee has worked on.